Foreign Body Extraction: particularly in pediatric populations

 No Cow’s Milk or Solid Foods for 6 hrs Pre-Procedure

-In the Case of Emergent Procedures, Consideration Should Be Given to Delaying the Procedure If the Patient Has Not Been Fasting: this is especially true in patients with increased risk of aspiration
+In the Case of Emergent Procedures, Consideration Should Be Given to Delaying the Procedure If the Patient Has Not Been Fasting: this is especially true in patients with an increased risk of aspiration

 Pre-Procedural Hydration and Left Lateral Displacement of Uterus (In Late 2nd-3rd Trimester): decreases the risk of hypotension, uteroplacental insufficiency, and fetal hypoxemia